yus47/hotel_bookings/README.md

 ---

 <div style='text-align: justify'>
+One of the main problem is the lost revenue of both hotels due to misaligned of payment method, in which the cancelled reservations was not assigned to deposit type payment method.
+Later, on the deeper analysis part, it was found that the lost potential revenue was almost EUR 12.4 millions during the period of two years, for both hotels combined.<br>

 The goals of this analysis is to assist the <b>Hotel Revenue Manager</b> in optimizing hotel revenue and improving overall operational efficiency.
 The analysis will focus on identifying booking patterns, occupancy trends, customer segmentation, and factors influencing reservation cancellations.
-The insights gained will be used to develop <b>dynamic pricing strategies, increase occupancy rates, reduce cancellations, and optimize resource allocation</b>.
+The insights gained will be used to develop <b> pricing and payment method strategies, increase occupancy rates, reduce cancellations, and optimize resource allocation</b>.
 Ultimately, these findings will support data-driven decision-making to enhance hotel profitability during both high and low demand periods [[6]](https://www.mews.com/en/blog/hotel-revenue-manager).

 </div>
 <div style="text-align: left;">